 The results were better than we expected.
 Everything went as planned after some fruitfull working bees and quite a few jobs completed behind the scenes.
 Some money managed to be saved and we were able to purchase target number 3.

-At the present moment, the Club is very proud owners of three Electronic Targets.
+At the present moment, the Club is very proud owners of four Electronic Targets.

 We are at present the only club in SA to acquire ET Targets.